fleschutz/talk2windows/README.md

 -----
 1. Put your headset on and check that it's working.
 2. Launch *Serenade* and click the slider to switch from *Paused* to *Listening* mode.
 Raise the mic audio level in case a *'low voice'* is shown.
-3. Say **"*Windows, open calculator*"** with a calm voice into the mic.
+3. Say: **"*Windows, open calculator*"** with a calm voice into the mic.
 This voice command executes the PowerShell script `scripts/open-calculator.ps1` which launches the calculator app.

 Most voice commands follow the generic scheme "*&lt;wake word&gt;, &lt;verb&gt; &lt;subject&gt;*" such as: "Windows, open calculator".
 In the following we will use the wake word **Windows**.
 Supported are the following voice commands: